This article details the minimum requirements your system must meet to run Appian.

 |IBM DB2 UDB v11.1 for Linux, UNIX, and Windows||IBM DB2 JDBC Driver version 4.22.29|

-In addition to these supported databases, any other JDBC-compliant database can be queried from a Query Database Smart Service.
+In addition to these supported databases, other JDBC-compliant databases can be queried using a connected system plug-in.

 Note: Appian recommends a round-trip time for TCP communications with the database of less than 10 milliseconds with an upper bound of 25 milliseconds for acceptable performance.
 Network latency outside of these bounds will result in degraded system performance.